Urbanus

 Urbain Servranckx (born 7 June 1949), better known as Urbanus, is a Belgian comedian, actor, singer and comic book writer.
 Although he is most famous as comedian, some of his songs became hits, such as Bakske vol met stro (1979), Madammen met een bontjas (1980) and Hittentit (1982).
-In Flanders and the Netherlands Urbanus is one of the most popular and famous entertainers of all time.
+He is one of the most popular and famous entertainers in Flanders and the Netherlands.

 Career

 Urbanus, artist's name of Urbain Joseph Servranckx (Dilbeek, 7 June 1949) is a Belgian comedian, singer, guitarist, author of comic books and actor.
 Originally he used the artist name: Urbanus van Anus.
 Anus was the name of his former backing group.
 In 1973 he began performing cabaret and comedy.
 He became popular in Flanders and managed to duplicate his success in the Netherlands, building a steady career since.
 He has appeared in TV shows, some which he wrote himself.
 Urbanus released several musical singles, some of which entered the hit parade.
 Urbain went solo in 1974 under the name Urbanus van Anus.
 After the then BRT (Belgian Radio and Television) asked him for a comic act, he dropped the name "van Anus" and since then it has been simply Urbanus.
 The first cover of Urbanus live was also drawn by Daniël Geirnaert.
 His Christmas song Bakske Vol Met Stro (1979) was controversial for lampooning the biblical story of the birth of Jesus, but also became his signature song and best-selling record for the very same reasons.
 Urbanus considers himself an atheist, although he wed in the Roman Catholic Church and had his children baptized.
 In 2008, he was awarded the Prize for Liberty by the Flemish think tank Nova Civitas.